StjepanBM1/aquaOS/README.md

 # About aquaOS
 Current version: 0.3

-aquaOS is just a testing OS where I test my programming skills.

 aquaOS was desinged around concept of simplicity hence the name "aquaOS" because you can't get more basic than water.

 aquaOS is currently in it's early developmnet it dosen't have a proper GUI, but it will in future!